SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   You do not have to provide an explicit implementation of a required initializer if you can satisfy the requirement with an inherited initializer.
+   You don't have to provide an explicit implementation of a required initializer if you can satisfy the requirement with an inherited initializer.

 .. assertion:: youCanSatisfyARequiredDesignatedInitializerWithAnInheritedInitializer